Platform methodology

 14. Technology Catalog

-AIM recommendations draw from a curated catalog of 250+ enterprise-grade technology products across 26 categories — including ERP, Identity & Access, Observability, Data Warehouse, ETL/Integration, and a full AI/ML suite covering Platforms, Generative AI, Data Science, MLOps, NLP, Computer Vision, AI Ethics, and AI Security.
+AIM recommendations draw from a curated multi-category product catalog— including ERP, Identity & Access, Observability, Data Warehouse, ETL/Integration, and a full AI/ML suite covering Platforms, Generative AI, Data Science, MLOps, NLP, Computer Vision, AI Ethics, and AI Security.
 AI tools are compliance-filtered against CJIS, FedRAMP, HIPAA, and PCI based on your declared regulatory scope.

 Security